UnionInternationalCheminsdeFer/OSDM/_posts/2021-04-09-Sqills-S3-implements-OSDM-Online.md

 implementation which can soon be made available in production for operators running S3 Passenger.

-Marc Guigon and Vittorio Carta, chair and vice-chair of OSDM, say:
+Marc Guigon and Vittorio Carta, chair & vice-chair of OSDM, say:

 *“For OSDM, 2020 was the year of specifying the standard, and we now prove that 2021 can be the year of its implementation.
 We are excited and also proud about